 For information on distributions of amounts attributable to rollover contributions separately accounted for by an eligible retirement plan and if permissible timing restrictions apply, see Rev. Rul.
-2004-12 which is on page 478 of Internal Revenue Bulletin 2004-7, available at www.irs.gov/pub/irs-irbs/irb04-07.pdf.
+2004-12 which is on page 478 of Internal Revenue Bulletin 2004-7 at www.irs.gov/pub/irs-irbs/ irb04-07.pdf.

 Designated Roth accounts.
-A direct rollover from a designated Roth account under a qualified cash or deferred arrangement may only be made to another designated Roth account under an applicable retirement plan described in section 402A(e)(1) or to a Roth IRA described in section 408A, and only to the extent the direct rollover is permitted under the rules of section 402(c).
+A direct rollover from a designated Roth account under a qualified cash or deferred arrangement may only be made to another designated Roth account under an applicable retirement plan described in section 402A(e)(1) or to a Roth IRA described in section 408A.
 A distribution from a Roth IRA, however, cannot be rolled over into a designated Roth account.
 In addition, a plan is permitted to treat the balance of the participant's designated Roth account and the participant's other accounts under the plan as accounts held under two separate plans for purposes of applying the automatic rollover rules of section 401(a)(31)(B) and Q/A-9 through Q/A-11 of Regulations section 1.401(a)(31)-1.
-Thus, if a participant's balance in the designated Roth account is less than \$200, the plan is not required to offer a direct rollover election or to apply the automatic rollover provisions to such balance.
+Thus, if a participant's balance in the designated Roth account is less than \$200, the plan is not required to offer a direct rollover election or to apply the automatic rollover provisions to such